This page is now going to be a stream of updates about how my thoughts on what to do with this substack are evolving.

 “Okay, another substack.
 So, what is this one about?”

-I’m not sure, but I’ll tell you how I got here.
+I’m unsure, but I’ll tell you how I got here.

 In April 2020, I started a substack because everyone was starting one.